muktek/assignment--fullstack-js-02-router-and-view/README.md

 ### Deliverable

-You will need to push your code to github on the `part-02-server-router` git branch for your `project--devjobs` repository
+You will need to push your code to github on the `part-02-server-router` git branch for your `project--devjobs` repository.

 ```
 git add .